slayerjk/bash-scripts/README.md

 - **visa-n-master-card_linux_lookup**: bash script for PAN data lookup in linux/solaris non-binary files with reports; with logging and log rotation; needs adminstrative privileges.
 - **lockup-linux-users-by-inactivity-days**: bash script locks up Linux users by inactivity(days); with logging and log rotation; needs adminstrative privileges.
 - **log-lsof**: bash script to log(/tmp/log-lsof_<date>.log by default) lsof output for chosen pid/dir/both(check inside), works for 2min(default).
+- **search-phrase-in-files**: This bash script is for searching phrase in files and printing in result filename, line number and line, contain this phrase.
+It takes two user inputs: 1) phrase/word to search;  2) absolute path for your search dir(this includes all sub-folders(recursively)).